zweifisch/pipe2eval/README.md

 to specify a diffrent filetype use the Pipe2 command `:Pipe2 redis`, `:Pipe2 mongo` ...

-evaluate a empty line will clear the context
+evaluate an empty line will clear the context

 ### specify a mysql connection